Tuition & Fees

 PRINTING & PLOTTING

-A print quota is set for all graduate students on campus for "regular" printing on 8.5x11" and 11x17" sheet sizes of $35 per semester (at a rate of $.02 per B&W page and $.12 per color page).
+An annual print quota is set by the University’s OIT for all graduate students on campus for "regular" printing on 8.5x11" and 11x17" sheet sizes.
 Students may add to their print quota through the Office of Information Technologies.
 Access to plotters and large scale scanners is free of charge for all School of Architecture students.
-A laser cutter is available for course-related projects at no charge; for personal projects, there is a fee of $5 per 10 minutes of laser time.
-3-D model printing may be arranged through the School of Architecture Library at a cost of $0.25/gram.
+A laser cutter is available for course-related projects at no charge; for personal projects, there is a fee charged per 10 minutes of laser time.
+3-D model printing may be arranged through the School of Architecture Library.
+Students are encouraged to inquire in the Library for current material and time charges.

-The School of Architecture reimburses graduating graduate students for the printing costs of the three copies of thesis books (with some limitations).
+The School of Architecture reimburses graduating graduate students for the printing costs of the three copies of thesis books (up to a specified dollar amount).

 ROME & OTHER ACADEMIC TRAVEL

-The majority of costs associated with the required semester abroad in Rome and with other travel for coursework (domestic and international) are covered by the School.
+The majority of costs associated with the required semester abroad in Rome are covered by the School.
 These costs include:

 - Round trip airfare from a selected city on the U.S. Eastern seaboard to Rome (1 ticket)

-- Students travelling to Rome with spouses and children must cover the additional tickets required.
+- Students traveling to Rome with spouses and children must cover the additional tickets required.

-- Food stipend in Rome (to make up the typical difference between South Bend and Rome).
-These funds are deposited directly into the student's American bank account each month.
+Food stipend (to cover the typical cost difference between South Bend and Rome).

 SOUTH BEND/CAMPUS LIVING EXPENSES